-ISO 9001 Made Practical, Simple and Effective
+ISO 9001 - Practical, Simple and Effective

-What is ISO 9001?
+Just what is ISO 9001?

 How do you get ISO 9001?

-Then you are awarded a certificate - assuming of course you pass, never a problem for our clients.
-Now you are ISO 9001 certified, have ISO 9001 certification or are registered to ISO 9001.
-Often called being 'ISO accredited' but that isn't the right phrase.
-(Certifiers are accredited, companies are certified by them).
+Then you get your certificate - assuming of course you pass, never a problem for our clients.
+You are then called ISO 9001 certified, or said to have ISO 9001 certification or be registered to ISO 9001.
+Different terms, but they all mean the same thing.

-A few myths around 9001
+Some myths around 9001